matijasec/qedip/blog/2025-11-21-why-80-percent-of-applications-get-rejected.md

 > storing a trained machine learning model...

 **Better Claim:**
-> storing a trained convolutional neural network comprising: an encoder portion with four convolutional layers using 3◊3 kernels, each followed by batch normalization and ReLU activation; a bottleneck layer that compresses the representation to a 128-dimensional latent space; and a decoder portion that reconstructs...
+> storing a trained convolutional neural network comprising: an encoder portion with four convolutional layers using 3√ó3 kernels, each followed by batch normalization and ReLU activation; a bottleneck layer that compresses the representation to a 128-dimensional latent space; and a decoder portion that reconstructs...

 The details matter.
-They show you're not just using "a neural network" genericallyóyou made specific architectural choices for specific technical reasons.
+They show you're not just using "a neural network" generically‚Äîyou made specific architectural choices for specific technical reasons.

 ### 3. Highlight Technical Improvements